Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.8.
 Write a program that read and display any character 1.9.
 Write a program that read ASCII value and display equivalent character 1.10.
-Wrtie a program that read any character and display equivalent ASCII value
+Wrtie a program that read any character and display equivalent ASCII value 1.11.
+Write a program that read any lower case character and display in upper case 1.12.
+Write a program that read any upper case character and display in lower case 1.13.